Gamma Cassiopeiae: Physical properties

-Gamma Cassiopeiae is an eruptive variable star, whose apparent magnitude changes irregularly between +1.6 and +3.0.
+Gamma Cassiopeiae is an eruptive variable star.
 It is the prototype of the class of Gamma Cassiopeiae variable stars.
-In the late 1930s it underwent what is described as a shell episode and the brightness increased to above magnitude +2.0, then dropped rapidly to +3.4.
-It has since been gradually brightening back to around +2.2.
-At maximum intensity, γ Cassiopeiae outshines both α Cassiopeiae (magnitude +2.25) and β Cassiopeiae (magnitude +2.3).
+In the late 1930s it underwent what is described as a shell episode and the brightness increased to above magnitude 2.0, then dropped rapidly to 3.4.
+It has since been gradually brightening back to around 2.2.
+At maximum intensity, γ Cassiopeiae outshines both Schedar (α Cas; magnitude 2.25) and Caph (β Cas; 2.3).